GoogleCloudPlatform/rcloadenv/ruby/README.md

 5. Use the gcloud command line to set `SECRET_KEY_BASE` in your configuration.

         gcloud beta runtime-config configs variables set \
-          SECRET_KEY_BASE 12345678 --config-name=my-config
+          SECRET_KEY_BASE abcd1234 --is-text --config-name=my-config

-    Replace `my-config` with the name of your configuration, and `12345678` with the secret key that you generated above.
+    Replace `my-config` with the name of your configuration, and `abcd1234` with the secret key that you generated above.

 6. Add the `rcloadenv` gem to your Gemfile, and run `bundle install` to update